 It’s important to note that using a break in an infinite loop is a good practice to exit the loop, but it should be used in cases where it makes sense and the code is readable.

 In conclusion, while loops are a fundamental control flow statement in Python.

 Python while loops are widely used and can be used in different situations.
 They also have variations like do-while which can be emulated.

-In addition, while loop in python is also very powerful and flexible.
-They can be used in combination with other statements like break, continue and else to make the code more readable and efficient.
+In addition, while loop in Python is also very effective and flexible.
+They can be used in combination with other statements like break, continue, and else to make the code more readable and efficient.